Social Sourcing: Incorporating Social Networks Into Crowdsourcing Contest Design: Invitation Contest Model

 The invitation graph is a connected graph constructed with invited agents to be the nodes and invitations to be the edges.
-As Definition 1 and 2 show, if an agent $j$ is led by another agent $i$, then every path from the requester node $p$ to the agent node $j$ passes the agent node $i$ in the invitation graph.
-The leading relation is asymmetric and transitive.
-That is, if $i$ leads $j$, then $j$ does not lead $i$; if $i$ leads $j$ and $j$ leads $k$, then $i$ leads $k$.
-Therefore, when $i$ leads $j$, we have $i \in \mathbf{C}_j$, $j \in \mathbf{D}_i$ and $\mathbf{D}_j \subset \mathbf{D}_i$.
-Moreover, we have the following proposition about leading relation.
+As Definition \ref{df:critical referrer} shows, if an agent $j$ is led by another agent $i$, then every path from the principal $p$ to the agent node $j$ passes the agent node $i$ in the invitation graph.